Azure/azure-cli/src/command_modules/azure-cli-container/README.rst

     Arguments
         --container-name   : The container name to tail the logs.
+        --no-move-cursor   : Do not move cursor up, useful when piping.

     Resource Id Arguments
         --ids              : One or more resource IDs (space-delimited).
 If provided, no other 'Resource